Achyut Kumar Banerjee

 Research

-• NEW publication: Biogeography and residence time influence the climatic niche shift of invasive plants in India – Oikos (in press)
+• NEW publication: Biogeography and residence time influence the climatic niche shift of invasive plants in India – Oikos (here)

 • Thrilled to share that I will be serving as a member of the newly constituted Expert Committee on Invasive Alien Species (IAS) under the National Biodiversity Authority (NBA)